andoanhub/Data-Analyst-Excel-Project/README.md

         (jobs[job_country] = country) *
         (jobs[job_schedule_type] = type)
     )
-)```
+)`

 **Visual Highlighting Technique:**
 To enhance user experience, I implemented a dynamic highlighting feature for the bar chart.

-**Logic:** I created a helper column using an "IF" statement to isolate the selected job title’s salary data.
+**Logic:** I created a helper column using an "IF" statement to isolate the selected job title's salary data.
+##

-## 📊 Country median salary and top job platform - Map Chart
+Country median salary and top job platform - Map Chart